jpflueger/spin-k8s-bench/README.md

 docker buildx build --platform=wasi/wasm --provenance=false docker.io/<username>/spin-func-py:latest
 ```

-## Deploying the Spin functions
+## Deploying the functions

-The Spin functions are currently templatized using kustomize for simplicity.
+The functions are currently templatized using kustomize for simplicity.

 ```script
 # use the Makefile target